muratk5n/thirdwave/en/README.md

 something, even if that something was Rome, an expansionist band of feudal cocksuckers.

-The movie was well written, directed, acted - five stars without a doubt.
+Well written, directed, acted - five stars without a doubt.

 ---